An 18th Century Pleated Petticoat

 Example of a shaped petticoat waistline for wearing over pocket hoops:

-Last fall I thrifted a pottery barn sheet with dinosaur skeletons on it, and a bright orange Ikea duvet cover.
-I was thrilled; a single size sheet is has enough fabric for an 18th century pleated petticoat.
-Together, these fabrics would make fantastic Halloween Petticoats for my Halloween-y take on an 18th Century Pastoral fashion!
+Last fall I thrifted a a bright orange Ikea duvet and a pottery barn sheet with dinosaur skeletons on it.
+I was thrilled; a single size sheet is has enough fabric for an 18th century pleated petticoat, and together these fabrics would make fantastic Halloween Petticoats for a Halloween-y take on historical Pastoral fashion!

 For this Halloween costume, I am making “straight” – or unshaped – petticoats.
-Modern fabric commonly comes in widths of 52- 55 inches; this is a good width for a petticoat with pleasing volume.
+Modern fabric commonly comes in widths of 52- 55 inches, a good width for a petticoat with pleasing volume.

 A standard single bed sheet is 66 inches wide.
-For this project I wanted the extra 10 inches of volume, so I didn’t bother to trim down the sides of the fabric.
-The orange duvet cover was 86 inches wide – a lot wider, and I trimmed it down to match the width of the dinosaur sheet.
+For this project I wanted the volume of those extra 10 inches, so I didn’t bother to trim down the sides of the dinosaur fabric.
+The orange duvet cover, on the other hand, was a ginormous 86 inches wide, and I trimmed it down to match the width of the dinosaur sheet.

 Measuring and Cutting:

-For a petticoat, I need only two measurements – my natural waist (measured over my stays for the correct 18th century dimension) and my petticoat length.
+For an unshaped petticoat, you need only two measurements – your natural waist (measured over your stays for the correct 18th century dimensions) and your petticoat length.

-To measure the petticoat length, measure down from your waist to however far above the floor you want your petticoat to finish.
-As a rule of thumb, for an upper-class impression, the petticoat hem should sit about 2 inches off of the floor.
-For a working class impression, you want the petticoat to be high enough to clear your ankles (to keep it out of mud and ashes from campfires).
+To measure the petticoat length, measure from your waist down to however far above the floor you want your petticoat to stop.
+As a rule of thumb, for an upper-class impression the petticoat hem should sit about 2 inches off of the floor.
+For a working class impression, you want the petticoat to be high enough to clear your ankles (to keep it out of mud and dirt and ashes).
 Once you’ve decided how long the finished petticoat should be, add your preferred hem allowance (for the bottom hem) + 1/4 inch (for the waistband).

 (Petticoat Length = measured length + hem allowance + 1/4″)